Iqwertz/Depictor/readme.md

 ![release](https://img.shields.io/github/v/release/iqwertz/depictor)
 ![commits](https://img.shields.io/github/commit-activity/m/iqwertz/depictor)

-Depictor is a web app that runs on a Raspberry Pi.
-It provides a simple and clean web interface to easily generate and draw images with a 2d plotter.
+**Depictor** is a web application designed to run on a Raspberry Pi, providing a straightforward and user-friendly interface for generating and drawing images with a 2D plotter.
+It offers features like automatic background removal, custom G-code settings, print time estimates, a gallery of previous prints, and much more.

-It features automatic background removal, custom gcode settings, print time estimates, gallery with previous prints and many more features.
-It is currently optimized for GRBL plotter, but the basic features should work with most plotter.
+Depictor is currently optimized for GRBL plotters, but the basic features should work with most plotters that support standard G-code.

-The image conversion is based on the [Drawbot_image_to_gcode_v2](https://github.com/Scott-Cooper/Drawbot_image_to_gcode_v2) project.
+> **Note:** While this project is no longer under active development for new features, I still use and support it.
+If you encounter installation issues or bugs, feel free to reach out, and I'll be happy to help.

-Although this project didnt have any commits for over a year I still use it and support it.
-The project isnt my main focus anymore, therefore I am currently not developing any new features, but if there are probems with the installation or bugs I am happy to help.
+The image conversion functionality is based on the [Drawbot_image_to_gcode_v2](https://github.com/Scott-Cooper/Drawbot_image_to_gcode_v2) project.

 # Table of contents